SwiftfulThinking/SwiftfulRouting/README.md

 ## Architecture 🏗️

-Version 3.0 returns the ViewModifiers back to the segue's call-site as AnyRouter, which further enables the developer to inject the routing logic into the View.
-See sample project for examples of MVC, MVVM and VIPER design patterns.
+Version 3.0+ return the ViewModifiers back to the segue's call-site as AnyRouter, which further enables the developer to inject the routing logic into the View.
+See sample project for UI Tests and examples of MVC, MVVM and VIPER design patterns.

 ## Setup ☕️